harel-creator/project2024/README.md

 # Our Bloom Filter
+in order to compile the server (must be on a linux machine) enter:

+g++ -o server ./TCP_Server/TCPEchoServer.cpp ./BloomFilter.cpp ./BloomFilterApp.cpp ./HashFunc.cpp ./HelpFunctions.cpp ./NumHashFunc.cpp ./VectorBlacklist.cpp ./SetupParser.cpp

+it will output a file named server that you can just run with ./server

 Welcome to our Bloom Filter repository!

 The first assignment of the course asked us to create a Bloom Filter, which is a probabilistic data structure, while working in TDD.